 Today, the event is 10 days long, and there are several other events held during the festival.
 There is a fair, contests, and even a historic car parade.
 Travel agencies offer tours to the flower producing farms, bringing busloads of tourists from nearby towns to visit the farms.
 During their visit, the tourists learn how the flowers are cultivated and how the silleteros prepare their works of art for the main parade.
 By the way, Colombia is one of the world’s largest producers of flowers.

 Floral origins: Santa Helena farm

-Finally I got my hands on my ticket.
-In case I got bored I also brought my kindle, but as it turned out I would not need to use it.
+Finally, I got my hands on my ticket.
+I brought my kindle on the off chance that I would be bored waiting around, but as it turned out, I did not need it.
 Our stand, which had a capacity of approximately 400 people, was reserved solely for tourists.
-Most were from other places in Colombia, some from other countries in Latin America and a few from non-Latin America countries.
-Foreigners on holidays in Colombia were a real minority.
+Most were from other places in Colombia, a few were from other countries in Latin America, and a few were from outside the region.
+Surprisingly, foreigners on holiday were a real minority.

 At 10.30 am the area was almost full of people entertaining themselves as they waited.
 People were, chatting, eating, drinking, and some even started a singing contest with people on the other side of the road.
 On this sunny day, the temperature was already around 25 degrees.

 As a Swiss, I found the dynamic between the people to be amazing.
 In contrast to Colombians, Swiss people are known for being sober accountants who pass their days counting money.
 Even after living in Colombia for 2 years I still did not expect to see such a spectacle inside another spectacle.
 I was asking myself, why do these people even need a parade?
 Has it not already begun?
 The festivities included just about everyone, from little kids to the grandma in front of me.
 She had to be over 80 years old, measuring only 1.40m, but she could sure shake her booty.
 I couldn’t stop smiling!